Best Practice Guidelines for Residential Property Assessed Clean Energy Financing

 The recent extension of this financing model to energy efficiency (EE) and renewable energy (RE) allows a property owner to implement improvements without a large up-front cash payment.
 Property owners voluntarily choose to participate in a PACE program repay their improvement costs over a set time period—typically 10 to 20 years—through property assessments, which are secured by the property itself and paid as an addition to the owners' property tax bills.
 Nonpayment generally results in the same set of repercussions as the failure to pay any other portion of a property tax bill.

-A PACE assessment is a debt of property, meaning the debt is tied to the property as opposed to the property owner(s), so the repayment obligation may transfers with property ownership depending upon state legislation.
-This eliminates a key disincentive to investing in energy improvements, since many property owners are hesitant to make property improvements if they think they may not stay in the property long enough for the resulting savings to cover the upfront costs.
+A PACE assessment is a debt of property, meaning the debt is tied to the property as opposed to the property owner(s), so the repayment obligation may transfer with property ownership, if the buyer agrees to assume the PACE obligation and the new first mortgage holder allows the PACE obligation to remain on the property.
+This can address a key disincentive to investing in energy improvements, since many property owners are hesitant to make property improvements if they think they may not stay in the property long enough for the resulting savings to cover the upfront costs.

 Commercial Property-Assessed Clean Energy Programs

 Commercial PACE programs have been launched in several regions of the U.S. and have utilized a variety of financing structures.
 While a few of the more established programs like Sonoma County's Energy Independence Program (SCEIP) or Boulder County's Climate Smart Loan Program have financed millions of dollars of improvements, most programs are new and have not yet financed significant volumes.